breweshank/AI-Snake-Game/README.md

 - A message "bas kar!"
 (Hindi for "stop it!") is printed when a collision occurs.

 4.**Real-time Graphics with Pygame:**
--The game window updates in real-time, showing the snake and food.
+- The game window updates in real-time, showing the snake and food.
--The snake is drawn as green rectangles, and the food is a red square.
+- The snake is drawn as green rectangles, and the food is a red square.
--The game runs at a speed of 10 frames per second (FPS).
+- The game runs at a speed of 10 frames per second (FPS).

 ## Real-time Graphics with Pygame:
--The game window updates in real-time, showing the snake and food.
+- The game window updates in real-time, showing the snake and food.
--The snake is drawn as green rectangles, and the food is a red square.
+- The snake is drawn as green rectangles, and the food is a red square.
--The game runs at a speed of 10 frames per second (FPS).
+- The game runs at a speed of 10 frames per second (FPS).

 ## How It Works:
--The Snake class handles movement, growth, and collision detection.
+- The Snake class handles movement, growth, and collision detection.
--The Food class randomly places food on the grid.
+- The Food class randomly places food on the grid.
--The ai_move function calculates the next move based on the food's position.
+- The ai_move function calculates the next move based on the food's position.
--The main game loop updates the game state, moves the snake, checks for collisions, and redraws the screen.
+- The main game loop updates the game state, moves the snake, checks for collisions, and redraws the screen.